 For example, both parents are very social dogs.
 In fact, they can’t stand being alone for long periods of time.
-The Ewokian is the same way.
-But if you have the time to spend with these dogs, they’re some of the best companions you can find.
+The Ewokian is very much the same.
+We wouldn’t recommend these dogs for owners who are busy all the time.
+You’ll need to spend time with them!

 You may be wondering why this Pom mix isn’t called something like the “Pomeranese” or “Havaranian.”
 They’re called the Ewokian because they have an uncanny resemblance to the Ewoks from Star Wars.
 A huge plus for Star Wars fans.